Win-Win Negotiation Case Study

-In trying to create win-win negotiation agreements, one of the biggest mistakes made by negotiators who haven’t taken negotiation training seminars is to deal with the issues on an issue by issue basis.
-This often results in a breakdown in negotiations because invariably, conflicting monetary issues arise that result in a showdown between the two parties.
-Negotiating on an issue by issue agenda does not present the opportunity to make concessionary trade-offs between the different issues.
+In trying to create win-win negotiation agreements, one of the biggest mistakes made by negotiators who haven’t taken negotiation training seminars is to deal with the issues on an issue-by-issue basis.
+This often results in a breakdown in negotiations.
+Why?
+Invariably, conflicting monetary issues arise that result in a showdown between the two sides.
+Negotiating on an issue-by-issue agenda does not present the opportunity to make concessionary trade-offs between the different issues.

-For example, in January, 1993, management and labour of Bayou Steel in Laplace, Louisiana, sat down to negotiate a new contract.
-Neither side dreamed that these talks would lead to a strike.
-Each side believed that they had built a solid relationship.
-Management went into the negotiations thinking and believing that if they used a win-win negotiation concept, they would increase and enhance the relationship between the shop floor and management.
-Even Ron Farraro, president of United Steel Workers of America did not conceive of the possibility that talks would collapse into a strike, and that a negotiated contract would be reached with little or no difficulty.
+In January 1993, management and labor of Bayou Steel in Laplace, Louisiana, sat down to negotiate a new contract.
+In this case, neither side dreamed that these talks would lead to a strike.
+So, each side believed that they had built a solid relationship.
+In effect, management went into the negotiations believing that if they used a win-win negotiation concept, they would enhance the relationship between the shop floor and management.
+Even Ron Farraro, president of United Steel Workers of America, didn’t conceive of the possibility that talks would collapse into a strike, and that a negotiated contract would be reached with little or no difficulty.

-Management of Bayou Steel enlisted the help of two facilitators from the FMCS (Federal Mediation and Conciliation Services) to guide management through a win-win style negotiation with its workers.
-The president of Bayou said that the facilitators helped them identify each side’s objectives and concerns, and led him to believe that they had in effect, resolved 90% of the contract issues.
+Management of Bayou Steel enlisted the help of two facilitators from the FMCS (Federal Mediation and Conciliation Services).
+They were to guide management through a win-win style negotiation with its workers.
+The president of Bayou said that the facilitators helped them identify and study each side’s objectives and concerns, and led him to believe that they had, in effect, resolved 90% of the contract issues.

-However, union members became suspicious about management’s good intentions to take a win-win approach.
-They began to believe collectively that this negotiation approach by management was a disguised ploy meant to undermine their position.
+However, union members became suspicious about the management’s good intentions to take a win-win approach.
+They began to believe collectively that the management’s negotiation approach was a disguised ploy meant to undermine their position.
 This was especially so in the case of the economic issues.

-We need to be able to compare and contrast all the issues collectively, and by order of relative importance.
-Package or multiple offers offer a greater latitude in finding creative solutions as it gives us more to work with, as opposed to dealing with issues on a one-on-one basis through a pre-designed agenda.
-Planning and using a Concession Strategy effectively can give one side a big power advantage over the other.
-So be careful to plan your agenda wisely.
+We need to be able to study, compare and contrast all the issues collectively, and by order of relative importance.
+Package or multiple offers give a greater latitude in finding creative solutions.
+This is because it gives us more to work with, as opposed to dealing with, issues on a one-on-one basis through a pre-designed case agenda.
+Planning and using a concession strategy effectively can give one side a big power advantage over the other.
+So, be careful to plan your agenda wisely.